texture / テクスチャー

 Love it or hate it.
 Please read this before applying for a kindergarten job in Japan.
 Between monitoring stats, comments and emails, one of the most popular topics it seems for people who stumble across this site is information on how to become a kindergarten teacher in Japan and what it entails.
 So I thought I’d write a bunch of stuff here to give people an idea of what my life’s like on a daily basis.
 I really like my […]

-Categories: Kindergarten Life • Tags: asia, backpacking, blog, career, culture, english, ikimasho, japan, japanese, job, kindergarten, se asia, teaching, tefl, tokyo
+Categories: Daily Life in Tokyo • Tags: asia, backpacking, blog, career, culture, english, ikimasho, japan, japanese, job, kindergarten, se asia, teaching, tefl, tokyo

 by joostay